KerrodAndrews/ConcertBookingWebService/README.md

 Project - A Concert Booking Service
 ==========

 The aim of this project is to build a Web service for concert booking.
-Disclaimer: this project was a University assigned task which I completed with two other class mates, this repository is just a recreation of that project for display purposes since the original repository is private.
+Disclaimer: This project was a university-assigned task that I completed with two other classmates.
+This repository is just a recreation of that project for display purposes since the original repository is private.

 System description
 ----------